Eid Al Fitr 2024: Dubai Ruler, Sheikh Hamdan and Maktoum wish people in the UAE

 In the lunar calendar, the sighting of the crescent determines when one month ends and the next starts

-The Shawwal crescent was sighted on Tuesday in the UAE, igniting a nationwide festive atmosphere for Eid Al Fitr celebrations preparations.
+The Shawwal crescent was sighted on Tuesday in the UAE, igniting a nationwide festive atmosphere for Eid Al Fitr celebrations.

 Sheikh Mohammed bin Rashid Al Maktoum, Vice-President, Prime Minister of the UAE, and Ruler of Dubai, extended his Eid greetings to the people of the UAE, as well as to the Arab world and Islamic nations.